G-Core/product-documentation/documentation/waap/waap-policies/waf-and-owasp-top-threats.md

 <alert-element type="info" title="Info">

-Only the **Open redirect** and **Personally identifiable information** policies are enabled by default.
+Only the **Open redirect** and **Personally identifiable information** policies are disabled by default.
 To enable a policy, turn on the toggle near that policy.

 </alert-element>